 Social Security Disability Insurance is a benefit program that is funded through contributions made to the Social Security trust fund through FICA Social Security taxes, which are deducted from each paycheck: These taxes are paid by employers, entrepreneurs and employees.

-Depending on the circumstances, an individual’s work history, spouse’s work history or parent’s work history determines whether an applicant is qualified to receive SSD benefits.
+Depending on your circumstances, your work history, spouse’s work history or parent’s work history determines whether you qualify to receive SSD benefits.

 The amount of monetary benefit a qualifying individual receives is determined by the earnings of the person on which the Social Security Disability Insurance is based (i.e., self, spouse or parent).